unicorn-fail/dreditor/CONTRIBUTING.md

 ### Chrome

+Make sure you only have one version of the Dreditor extension enabled at one time.

 1. Navigate to `chrome://extensions`
 1. Enable Developer mode if you haven't already
 1. Click on `Load unpacked extension...`